DraftKings promo code: Get $300 bonus for Chargers vs. Patriots on NFL Wild Card Sunday Night Football

 They'll take on the Los Angeles Chargers, who are the No. 7 seed in the conference after an 11-6 season where they finished second in the AFC West.
 Justin Herbert broke his hand in a Week 13 win over the Raiders and surprisingly returned to action the very next week.
 However, the Chargers were able to get him and several other starters a week of rest with their wild-card status assured.

 DraftKings is offering two NFL Wild Card Weekend profit boosts tokens that can be used on qualifying NFL same-game parlays or SGPx's.
-You can use dozens of NFL player props for Patriots vs. Chargers to build them, including TreVeyeon Henderson anytime touchdown scorer (+135) or Keenan Allen to record four or more receptions (-118).
+You can use dozens of NFL player props for Patriots vs. Chargers to build them, including TreVeyeon Henderson anytime touchdown scorer (+135), Omarion Hampton rushing yards (41.5), or Keenan Allen to record four or more receptions (-118).
 Get $300 in bonus bets after if your first $5 wager wins:

 Responsible Gaming at DraftKings